 Cooling with water

 you probably noticed that near water fountains the temperature is fairly cool.
 Although it might be costly to set up a water fountain in your room to cool it off, but you cans till use the refreshing power of water.
 For areas in which the humidity is high, you will not be able to use water to cool off the room as it will have a hard time evaporating.
 But for areas where the humidity is low enough where water can evaporate than you can use water to cool off a room.
+Keeping the house cool in extreme heat will be challenging, but your best option is to try and cool it with water.

 Place a simple bowl of water on the highest furniture in the room, when the water will start to evaporate it will actively cool down the entire room.
 If you want something more beautiful than a water bowl than you should consider an aquarium, which is not only beautiful to look at bu the evaporated water will also keep the room cooler.
 If you have read my article Advantages of rainwater harvesting ( Top 25 ), you already know there are numerous advantages of doing it, one of them is to use the collected rainwater to cool off your room.